nadir-ozkan/basket/README.md

 ## class Offer(calcFunction)

 Offer class should be initialized with a calculation function which should have a products param.
-This calculation function will then be applied to baskets products list and the modified products list will be returned.
+This calculation function will then be applied to the basket's product list and the modified product list will be returned.

 # About UI

-A simple products catalogue can be seen in home page.
+A simple product catalogue can be seen in home page.
 Add to cart button can be used to add products to the cart.
-Relevant total will be displayed immediately after offers and delivery rules applied.
+Relevant total will be displayed immediately after offers and delivery rules are applied.

 Clicking on cart icon will reset the cart content.
-This feature is added only for testibility purpose.
+This feature is added only for testability purposes.

-To visulaze test cases a _/test-cases_ route is added to the project.
-Here all the test cases could be run wiht corresponding buttons.
-It is advised to display console screen in order to see some more details.
+To visualize test cases a _/test-cases_ route is added to the project.
+Here all the test cases could be run width corresponding buttons.
+It is advised to display console screen in order to see more details.